Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 • Halloween weekend (October 30-31) is one of the busiest of the month — plan accordingly

-• Evening hours at Magic Kingdom on non-party nights can be magical in October
+• Evening hours at Magic Kingdom on non-party nights can be truly magical in October

 October Disney World Crowd Calendar